sumner-tim/Blockworks/README.md

 - **Design Folder**: Contains the experimental design matrix and a detailed description of the token classification process.
 Each token was assigned a specific level for factors such as retention rate, fee structure, and other protocol features.
   - `design/design_matrix.csv`: The design matrix showing the experimental setup.
-  - `design/protocol_descriptions.txt`: Descriptions of how each token was assigned levels for the factors being analyzed.
+  - `design/README.md`: Descriptions of how each token was assigned levels for the factors being analyzed.

 - **Analysis.R Script**: The primary script that performs the analysis, generating the figures and final results.
   - `Analysis.R`: R script that runs the fractional factorial design analysis, visualizes the data, and computes the results.
+All that is needed to replicate this analysis is this script.
+The data pulls directly from the stored CSVs in GitHub.

 ## Overview